 How to style and arrange grocery store flowers (video).

-- At this venue the coordinator set up all all displays with our layout plan; after delivering everything to them.
+- At this venue the coordinator set up all the displays with our layout plan; after delivering everything to them.

-- Some venues you have to set up everything yourself.
+- In some venues, you have to set up everything yourself.

 - Make sure to know what is included in your venue (priced with or without help or if it’s even available)